 People are increasingly using modern dating channels to seek out romantic partners today.
 What you see as “unnatural” is merely the result of certain enclosed beliefs.
 If you are ready to open your mind and embrace new possibilities, you will find that there are many new things waiting for you to explore, and you’ve just been the one holding yourself back all along.

-Myth #4: Girls should never make the first move.
+Myth #4: Girls should never make the first move

 My viewpoint on this one is neutral, in that I do not think that girls should or shouldn’t make the first move.
 I think that you should just do whatever you want and whatever rocks your boat.
 That means if you are a guy who doesn’t like to make the first move, so be it.
 If you are a girl who wants to make a first move, go right on ahead.

 I do know of numerous females who made the first move, and continue to make the first move, in the relationships they are in today.
-First move can be seen as initiating the first date, initiating dates in general, or even proposing for that matter.
+The first move can be seen as initiating the first date, initiating dates in general, or even proposing for that matter.
 There is nothing shameful or disgraceful about females taking the initiative sometimes; initiative is something that shouldn’t be reserved for a certain gender.

 If you are a female and there’s someone you might be interested to know better, invite this person out as a friend and get to know him better.
 Who knows, perhaps something might spark off between both of you in the future, yeah?
-If not, like I explained in Myth #1, that’s a new friend gained!
+If not, as I explained in Myth #1, that’s a new friend gained!
 No loss at all.

-I think approaching any form of relationship with friendship in mind is a great philosophy to live by, because you start to be yourself and stop teetering on the edge about every little thing.
-The former helps you to shine as your natural self which in turn helps you to attract more compatible people; the latter is a very exhausting way to live to say the least.
+I think approaching any form of relationship with friendship in mind is a great philosophy to live by because you start to be yourself and stop teetering on the edge about every little thing.
+The former helps you to shine as your natural self which in turn helps you to attract more compatible people; the latter is a very exhausting way to live, to say the least.

 And the final myth for today’s article…

-Myth #5: Finding love is about being the right person.
+Myth #5: Finding love is about being the right person